Visiting Amalfi Town and Atrani as a day trip from Praiano was an excellent day trip.

 After walking from Praiano to Positano the previous day, I knew I was going to wake up ‘a bit sore’.
-What I had anticipated was the ‘I’m going to need a railing to get down the stairs, or someone is going to need to carry me” level of soreness in my calves.
-Perhaps the walk down to Positano the day before wasn’t such a great idea!
+I hadn’t anticipated that I was going to need to hold onto railings to get down stairs for the next few days.
+Perhaps the walk down to Positano from Nocelle the day before wasn’t such a great idea!

 Given the overall level of body aching going on, today was meant to be a relaxing day.
-The plan was to get up relatively early, bus to Amalfi, bus to Ravello (set up in the hills away from the coast) and then return to Amalfi to explore it and the neighbourning Atrani.
-Though it sounded like a full on day, all the walking was going to be on relatively flat ground, with buses to take us the long distances this time.
+The plan was to get up relatively early, take the bus to Amalfi, then another bus to Ravello, return to Amalfi to explore it and then visit the neighbouring Atrani.

-What I quickly discovered is when travelling around this area, you need to scale back the amount you want to accomplish in a day.
-Perhaps if you woke up really early you could fit it all in, but after a couple experiences of trying to catch the bus, the idea of catching four of them in a single day instead of two seemed like way too much hard work.
+What I quickly discovered about travelling in this area, is that you need to scale back the amount you want to accomplish in a day.
+Perhaps if we’d woken up really early we could have fit it all in.
+But after a couple experiences of trying to catch the bus, the idea of catching four of them in a single day seemed like two, too many.
 Once we arrived in Amalfi, we made the call to skip Ravello and stay at sea level instead.

 By the time to arrived in Amalfi it was almost 11am and it was really busy.
 To get our bearings, we walked down the main road pretty much as far as it goes inland.
 Most of the shops can be found around the area with the cathedral, down a side lane off the main square and the first five minutes or so down the main Corso.

 As a quick brunch, I popped into Il Pianeta del Gelato for a chocolate gelato.
-Don’t judge me, I walked the Path of the Gods the day before and there was no way I was going to stop using it as an excuse for eating a pre-lunch gelato! 🙂
+Don’t judge me, I walked the Path of the Gods the day before and earned myself a pre-lunch gelato! 🙂

-I have a hard time saying anything negative about gelato when holidaying in Italy but this one wins the award for the worst of the trip.
+I’ll preface this by saying I have a hard time saying anything negative about gelato when holidaying in Italy.
+However this one wins the award for the worst of the trip.
 The service was rude and my gelato was 5 euros despite the sign saying it was 3 euros!
-Come to find out the reviews on trip advisor (link above) share my experience.
+After checking on Trip Advisor, it seems quite a few people have shared my experience.
 I’d avoid this one if in the area.

-From here, there’s a pathway (down hill) that passes through the Amalfi’s ‘suburbs’ (really just a laneway between houses) and sweeps around the hill, delivering you into the much smaller, and much quieter Atrani.
+From here there’s a pathway that passes through Amalfi’s ‘suburbs’ (really just a laneway between houses) and sweeps around the hill.
+At the end, it delivers you into the much smaller, and much quieter, Atrani.

 Back in Amalfi